SamKurb/CHIP-8-Emulator/README.md

 Activate debug mode: 6 <br>
 Enter step mode (step through frame by frame): 7 <br>
 Step frame: space bar <br>
-Enter manual mode (step through instruction by instruction WORK IN PROGRESS): 8 <br>
+Enter manual mode (step through instruction by instruction): 8 <br>
 Step instruction: I <br>

+Note: Manual mode is a work in progress.
+I will add functionality to manually decrement timers, output a frame etc  <br>

 Will add more features and make key mapping configurable in the future!
 ## Other notes: